A.A. Laporte Payne letter to Muriel 1 June 1917.

-I am sitting in the map room, a broken room in a much shelled farmhouse.
-The wall paper is made of innumerable and varied maps, aeroplane and other photographs of the immediate front.
-The windows are of tracing paper.
-My seat is an ammunition box, and the table a looted one.
-We are at it night and day now.
-The Boche is in a thoroughly bad temper.
+Though busy I am still thinking of you.
+You will forgive a short scribbled note I know.
+I am sitting in the map room – it is a broken room in a much shelled farmhouse.
+The wall paper is made up of innumerable and varied maps and aeroplane and other photographs.
+The windows are made of tracing paper – my seat is an ammunition box and the table is a looted one.
+We don’t get time for sleep in great quantities now and we are busy at nights unfortunately.
+The Boche is misbehaving himself horribly.

-We are still laying lines, digging dug-outs, issuing orders and instructions.
-I have got into such a muddled condition that I have just tried to light my pen in the candle and write with my cigarette.
+We are still laying lines, digging dug-outs, and issuing orders & instructions and I have got into such a muddled condition that I have just tried to light my pen at the candle and write with a cigarette.

 I have not seen my mare for days, but I hope she is alright.
-She hates the noise of gun-fire.
-Besides it is not safe for her up here, we are too close.
+She hates the noise of the guns, so she is not kept at the gun line, besides it is not safe here, we are too close up.

-We ran in two civilians as spies here today, the only civilians I have seen for days.
-I don’t know what they were doing up here, but I do not think they were spies, although they are natives of this part of Belgium.
+We ran in two civilians as spies to-day – the only civilians I have seen for a few days – but I don’t think they are as bad as that although they are natives of this part of the world.